joshbruce/fourth-earth-raw/public/content.md

 While they are less of a blank canvas, each successive guide extends the previous.

 Thank you for making the time and considering Fourth Earth RAW.
-All feedback is welcome.
-The easiest way to give feedback is to leave a [GitHub](https://github.com/joshbruce/fourth-earth-raw)issue and where you can also see upcoming changes.
+All feedback (or contribute) is welcome.
+The easiest way to give feedback is to leave a [GitHub](https://github.com/joshbruce/fourth-earth-raw) issue and where you can also see upcoming changes.

 ## References and inspirations